A Degeneracy Framework for Scalable Graph Autoencoders

 \subsubsection{Medium-size graphs}

-For medium-size graphs, we apply our framework to all possible subgraphs from $2$-core to $\delta^*(\mathcal{G})$-core and on entire graphs for comparison.
-Tables 9 to 11 report mean AUC and AP and their standard errors on 100 runs (train incomplete graphs and masked edges are different for each run) along with mean running times, for the VGAE model.
+We applied our framework to all possible subgraphs from the $2$-core to the $\delta^*(\mathcal{G})$-core.
+We also trained graph AE/VAE models on entire graphs for comparison.
+Tables 9 to 11 report mean AUC and AP scores and their standard errors over 100 runs (training graphs and masked edges are different for each run) along with mean running times, for the VGAE model.
 Sizes of $k$-cores vary over runs due to the edge masking process.
-We obtained comparable performance/speed trade-offs for graph AE/VAE variants : for the sake of brevity, we therefore only report results on 2-core for these models.
+We obtained comparable performance/speed trade-offs for graph AE/VAE variants: for brevity, we, therefore, only report results on the 2-core~for~these~models.